Juneau-Douglas High School: Yadaa.at Kalé

 Physical Address: 1639 Glacier Avenue Mailing Address: 10014 Crazy Horse Drive Juneau, AK 99801

 Library Hours: 8:30 AM - 4:00 PM Library closed 1/2 hour for lunch Library Circulation: 907-523-1621

 Counseling Office: 8:00am-4:00pm Counseling Front Desk; 907-523-1613 Registrar's Office: 907-523-1516

 Activities Office: 8:00am-4:00pm Activities Assistant: 907-523-1614

-PROUD to be Crimson Bears; preparing lifelong learners in a challenging and inclusive environment.
+PROUD to be Crimson Bears; Preparing resilient learners in a challenging and inclusive community.
 Personalized, Resilient, Optimistic, Unified, Diverse.

 1:1 Technology PowerSchool & Canvas